Autism Toys

 6) Colorful Balls

 These sensory balls are great for autistic kids because they help with visual and tactile stimulation.
 The different colors are also visually stimulating, which can help calm an autistic child.
-The balls are also great for gross motor skills, as kids can throw them, catch them, or roll them around.
+The balls are also great for gross motor skills, as kids can throw, catch, or roll them around.

 7) Ball Pit